 And finally, if the pet is for a child the likelihood that the child will be able, and willing, to take on the responsibility of handling the animal and all the duties that go along with it need to be accounted for.

 Keeping the above in mind, many families tend to opt for a starter pet.
 They include such animals as rabbits, gerbils, guinea pigs, ferrets, mice, and reptiles; animals considered low-cost and low-maintenance.

 This is not necessarily true of course but it is usually less of a handful than, say, a dog.
 And if you would like to start with a ‘starter,’ a great choice for you could very well be a terrapin (or ‘turtle’ if you’re not from the UK!).

 Going to the pet store to buy a terrapin, and related paraphernalia, is the next step.
 Once you know what kind of terrapin you want, you will be able to buy the proper habitat for it as well.
 You wouldn’t want a tortoise in a terrapin habitat because the poor thing would simply drown.

 Next, feeding a terrapin is the same as buying it a habitat: identification.
-Some terrapins like to eat minnows and others are perfectly content with little pellet snacks, insects and so forth.
-Most terrapins will also eat a great deal of greens which you can easily arrange for.
+Some terrapins like to eat minnows and others are perfectly content with little pellet snacks, insects, and so forth.
+Most terrapins will also eat a lot of greens, which you can easily arrange for.